-Safety Management is a continuous process.
+Safety Management is a continual process.

 Engage your employees and bring the Safety statement to their attention.